UniversalDependencies/docs/_de/pos/DET.md

 The quantifiers _viel_ “much/many”, _mehr_ “more”, _wenig_ “little/few”, _weniger_ “less/fewer” are tagged `DET`,
 although their behavior partially differs from that of the other determiners.
 But it differs from other word classes, too.
-They are not tagged [NUM](), as this category is reserved for defnite cardinal numerals.
+They are not tagged [NUM](), as this category is reserved for definite cardinal numerals.
 In addition to the `DET` UPOS tag, they have [PronType]()`=Ind`.

 With countable nouns, the quantifier takes a suffix that signals agreement in gender, number and case: